Hibs 1-0 Hearts: Analysis

 George O'Neill, BBC Sport Scotland

-Hibs and Hearts came into this game in dreadful form, both desperate for a result to breathe life into campaigns that threatened to end with a whimper, and it was the home side who rose to the occasion as Hearts' woes continued.
+Hibs and Hearts came into this game in dreadful form, both desperate for a result to breathe life into campaigns that threatened to end with a whimper, and it was the home side who rose to the occasion.

-The visitors may have had 11 shots on the day, with four on target, but at no stage was David Marshall ever really tested in the Hibs goal, and that will frustrate Naismith no end.
+It has been the Tynecastle club whose woes have been highlighted of late, after they lost their grip on third place and Robbie Neilson was sacked, but Hibs too have had their struggles.

-At the back they looked shaky, and on another day Hibs would have added to the scoreline.
+Coming into today, they had lost their last four in the league, shipping 12 goals in the process, and not for the first time this season, Lee Johnson was under serious pressure to deliver.